 I have to admit that part of enjoying riding as an amateur with a limited amount of time to spare is having the right ride.
 After over 20 years of riding, my style isn’t going to be easily (or happily) changed.
 I ride for fun now and having a trainer who embraces that and reminds me to enjoy myself makes it that much better.

 After a great winter show season, Dream (aka Mama) and I are headed to Devon.
 I’ll keep you posted on how it goes and my experiences before and after as a working amateur.
-I’m at the age where if I’m not showing during the weekend, I’m at a friend’s wedding, bachelorette or a baby shower.
+I’m at the age where if I’m not showing on the weekend, I’m at a friend’s wedding, bachelorette or a baby shower.
 It’s a special time in my life that has been enhanced by continuing to do what I love at a competitive level.

 Thanks to a flexible work schedule, an understanding fiancé and a deep love for the sport, somehow it works!
 Wish me luck and stay tuned…